-Independent Ukrainian Orthodox Church formalized in Istanbul
+Ukrainian Orthodox Church breaks away from Russian influence

-ISTANBUL (AP) — The Ecumenical Patriarch of Constantinople has signed a decree of independence for the Orthodox Church of Ukraine.
+ISTANBUL (AP) — An independent Ukrainian Orthodox church was created at a signing ceremony in Turkey on Saturday, formalizing a split with the Russian church it had been tied to since 1686.

-Patriarch Bartholomew I signed the “Tomos” in Istanbul Saturday, formalizing the Ukrainian church’s independence from the Russian Orthodox Church to which it has been tied to since 1686.
-The move is forcing Ukrainian clerics to pick sides as fighting persists in eastern Ukraine between government forces and Russia-backed rebels.
+The Ecumenical Patriarch of Constantinople, Bartholomew I, signed the “Tomos” in Istanbul in front of clerics and Ukrainian President Petro Poroshenko, forming the Orthodox Church of Ukraine.

-Last month, Ukrainian Orthodox leaders approved the creation of a new, unified church split from the Moscow Patriarchate and elected Metropolitan Epiphanius to lead it.
-The Russian church has severed ties with Istanbul, the center of the Orthodox world.
+It forces Ukrainian clerics to pick sides between the Moscow-backed Ukrainian churches and the new church as fighting persists in eastern Ukraine between government forces and Russia-backed rebels.

-Ukrainian President Petro Poroshenko, who has campaigned for the creation of the new church, met with Turkish President Recep Tayyip Erdogan before the ceremony.
+“The pious Ukrainian people have awaited this blessed day for seven entire centuries,” Bartholomew I said in his address.

 Most Read Nation & World Stories